Global Offshore Wind 2012 - .PDF file.

 Low carbon generation is top of the agenda at London’s Excel Centre, which hosts Global Offshore Wind on Wednesday and Thursday.

 The UK currently leads the world in installed offshore wind capacity with a further 45GW expected from Round 3 projects.
 The organizers add that in the last decade offshore wind energy has attracted £5bn in investment in the UK and is set to exceed £50bn by 2020.

 Day Two sees a session entitled The Battle of the Titans: 5MW+ Machines, which will examine the merits of turbines close to 200m tall, and how different manufacturers have tried to overcome gearboxing, tower weight load, plus transportation and handling.
 The session will also examine the physical limits of the standard three bladed design.

 NAREC CEO Andrew Mill chairs and presentations will be given by representatives from Gamesa, AREVA UK, Vestas Technology R&D, REpower Systems, and Alstom.
-Click here for a full programme of events.

 Still with energy and news that The Johnnie Walker Room of London’s Caledonian Club is the venue for an electricity network seminar on Thursday.